Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Positive-root torus actions

-As a consequence of Proposition \ref{propjacobian} and the free associative Jacobian conjecture \cite{Di, DiLev, Schof}, the mapping $\phi$ is an automorphism.
+As a consequence of Conjectural Proposition \ref{propjacobian} and the free associative Jacobian Conjecture \cite{Di, DiLev, Schof}, the mapping $\phi$ is an automorphism.
 This yields the desired linearization of the positive-root torus action.

+It is important to clarify that while this approach is incomplete due to the unproven Conjecture \ref{lemgroeb}, and this first approach is a heuristic argument that does not lead to a complete proof of Theorem \ref{thmkrfree}.
+This heuristic approach is included in the paper for motivational purposes only.

-\begin{remark} The negative-root torus action, defined similarly to the positive-root one, with the requirement $k_{ij}>0$ replaced by $k_{ij}<0$, is also linearizable, which can be seen by composing the action with the group inversion, thus reducing to the positive-root case. \end{remark}
+\begin{remark} The negative-root torus action, defined analogously to the positive-root action, with the requirement $k_{ij}>0$ replaced by $k_{ij}<0$, is also linearizable, which can be seen by composing the action with group inversion, thus reducing to the positive-root case. \end{remark}